harismkr/snake-/README.md

 # snake-
-it is a snake game where the more apples you eat the bigger you get , it contains the library pygame
+it is a snake game where the more apples you eat the bigger you get , but if you bump into yourself you lose.This game is based on the library pygame